Sexual Assault, Violence and Harassment (Title IX)

 Can I also seek assistance from external agencies?

 Yes.
-The College takes Title IX claims very seriously and will take appropriate steps to assist anyone who comes forward with a concern and provide a timely response.
+The University takes Title IX claims very seriously and will take appropriate steps to assist anyone who comes forward with a concern and provide a timely response.
 You may elect our internal process while maintaining your right to pursue options with external law enforcement agencies, which may include local law enforcement or the District Attorney’s office, Equal Employment Opportunity Commission, The New York State Division of Human Rights, or the United States Department of Educations’ Office of Civil Rights (OCR).
 The College can continue its investigative process as long as it does not conflict with the jurisdiction of these outside agencies.
 The Title IX Coordinator can provide you with information on accessing these external resources.

 Is my complaint confidential?

 We understand how difficult it can be to come forward with a concern or claim.
 We encourage candid and honest participation in our process so that we can identify the right options and correct course of action.
-The College will make every effort to keep the confidentiality of any person(s) reporting a claim and when possible will keep the identity of an unwilling victim or witness confidential.
+The University will make every effort to keep the confidentiality of any person(s) reporting a claim and when possible will keep the identity of an unwilling victim or witness confidential.
 However, we cannot guarantee unqualified confidentiality as we must also balance the safety of other members in our community.
 If we determine that there is the threat of imminent harm to an individual or to the community, information may need to be shared and then only with appropriate individuals.
-Complainants will be advised if information pertaining to a claim is shared with individuals outside of the College’s investigative process.
+Complainants will be advised if information pertaining to a claim is shared with individuals outside of the University’s investigative process.

 There are certain individuals who, under the law and under specific circumstances, are bound by rules of confidentiality and are therefore not obligated or are prevented from reporting on your behalf.
 If you choose to report a claim to any of the college resources listed, you may ask whether your conversation with them is privileged under the law.